Modelized/iStage/README.md

 > [!IMPORTANT]
 > This project is still under development.
 May encounter unexpected bugs or errors, could increase battery drain or cause performance lag on the device.

-# iOS KLCK — Redefine Android.
+# iOS KLCK — Android.
+Reimagined.

 A pixel-perfect recreation of the iOS Lock Screen for Android, with built-in Dynamic Island, stock wallpapers and deep personalization — all powered by KLCK.